StarlitMantis/TrigTools/README.md

 A suite of useful applications for students in trigonometry

-V1.0 Notes:
+v1.0.0 Notes:

 Installation:

 1. Download the TI Connect CE Software [here](https://education.ti.com/en/software/details/en/CA9C74CAD02440A69FDC7189D7E1B6C2/swticonnectcesoftware) and install it to your computer.

-2. Download the TrigTools Zip File from the release page [here](link) and extract the file to a new folder.
+2. Download the TrigTools Zip File from the release page [here](https://github.com/StarlitMantis/TrigTools/releases/tag/v1.0.0) and extract the file to a new folder.
 Save said folder to a place you can easily find.

 3. Open the TI Connect CE app and plug your calculator into your computer.
 On the far left of the app click the icon that looks like a pile of papers that brings you to the connected calculator screen.
 On the top toolbar there is an icon with a computer with an arrow going to the top left that says “add content from your computer to connected calculator(s).